Save 40% when you buy the entire hair kit. See the kit

 Hair falling out with a white bulb can be normal shedding, but there are cases where it may be a red flag.

 Below, we’ll get into how hair grows, the root causes of when shedding is actually hair loss and what you can do to treat it.
-Bookmark our guide on female pattern baldness if you think this could be what you’re dealing with.
+Bookmark our guide on female pattern hair loss if you think this could be what you’re dealing with.

 That white bulb at the end (or should we say beginning?) of a hair is the hair root.